cloudhubke/cloudhub-components-docs/src/pages/docs/react/DataGrid.md

 ## DataGrid

-import {Block } from 'cloudhub-components';
+import {Block } from '@cloudhub-ux/core';
-import SimpleDataGrid from 'cloudhub-components/dist/datagrid/SimpleDataGrid';
+import SimpleDataGrid from '@cloudhub-ux/core/datagrid/SimpleDataGrid';
-import FullDataGrid from 'cloudhub-components/dist/datagrid/FullDataGrid';
+import FullDataGrid from '@cloudhub-ux/core/datagrid/FullDataGrid';
-import RemoteDataGrid from 'cloudhub-components/dist/datagrid/RemoteDataGrid';
+import RemoteDataGrid from '@cloudhub-ux/core/datagrid/RemoteDataGrid';
 import {sizes} from '../../../theme';

 DataGrid component is implemented from the DevExpress DataGrid